2021 Conference Chairs

 Mario Ponticello, DPM graduated from Inova Fairfax Hospital Podiatric Surgical Residency in 2008.
 He then began private practice in Milwaukee, WI for seven years.
 He has been involved in residency and student education for the last eight years as a prior teaching faculty member at Columbia St Mary's Podiatric Residency Program and Wheaton Franciscan Podiatric Residency Program.
 In 2015, Dr Ponticello transitioned to Tacoma Washington as the Chief of the Limb Preservation Service and Director of the Complex Lower Extremity Surgery and Research Fellowship at Madigan Army Medical Center.

-Matthew Regulski, DPM, FFPM RCPS , FASPM, ABMSPMedical Director
+Matthew John Regulski, DPM, FFPM, RCPS Glasg, ABMSPMedical Director

-of the Wound Care Institute of Ocean County, LLC
+The Wound Care Institute of Ocean County, NJ

 Toms River, NJ

-Dr Regulski is a Graduate of Temple University School of Medicine, where he graduated Summa Cum Laude.
+Matthew Regulski, DPM, FFPM RCPS (Glasg), ABMSP is a graduate of Temple University School of Medicine, where he graduated Summa Cum Laude.
 He performed his residency at the Main Line Health System in Philadelphia, PA, and is currently the Medical Director of the Wound Care Institute of Ocean County, LLC.
-Dr. Regulski is also Co-Director of The Center for Wound Healing & Hyperbaric Medicine at Community Medical Center and is involved at the Wound Care Center at the Kimball Institute.
+Dr Regulski is also Co-Director of The Center for Wound Healing & Hyperbaric Medicine at Community Medical Center and is involved at the Wound Care Center at the Kimball Institute.
 He has been the principal investigator for multiple clinical trials for wound healing, diabetic foot, and venous leg ulcers, and has authored several peer-reviewed articles for the treatment of chronic wound healing and limb-salvage surgery.
-Dr. Regulski is currently on the Board of Directors of the Federation of International Podiatry and is the Scientific Chairman for the Federation of International Podiatry.
+Dr Regulski is currently on the Board of Directors of the Federation of International Podiatry and is the Scientific Chairman for the Federation of International Podiatry.
 He is also the Communications Director for the Foot Working Group of the American Diabetes Association.
-Dr. Regulski is a wound care certified physician and fellow of both the Academy of Physicians in Wound Healing and the American Professional Wound Care Association.
+Dr Regulski is a wound care certified physician and fellow of both the Academy of Physicians in Wound Healing and the American Professional Wound Care Association.
 He is also a National Delegate for the Association for the Advancement of Wound Care and is a member of the Wound Healing Society.
-An International and National lecturer of wound healing and limb-salvage surgery, Dr. Regulski has multiple certifications in wound healing, diabetic wounds, and limb-salvage surgery.
+An International and National lecturer of wound healing and limb-salvage surgery, Dr Regulski has multiple certifications in wound healing, diabetic wounds, and limb-salvage surgery.
 Dr Matthew Regulski is a fellow faculty member at the Royal College of Physicians and Surgeons of Glasgow, Scotland.

-Pamela Scarborough, PT, DPT, MS, CWS, FAAWCDirector of Public Policy and Education
+Pamela Scarborough, PT, DPT, CWS, FAAWCDirector of Public Policy and Education

 American Medical Technologies